tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 ## Introduction to `Grunfeld` data

-The [Grunfeld data set](https://www.statsmodels.org/dev/datasets/generated/grunfeld.html) will be used as an example throughout this building block.
+The [Grunfeld data set](https://www.statsmodels.org/dev/datasets/generated/grunfeld.html) will be used for an example in this building block.
 It contains investment data for 11 U.S. Firms over a time period of 1935 until 1954.
-Thus, the data set contains 220 observations (11 firms * 20 years).The following variables are included:
+Thus, the data set contains 220 observations (11 firms * 20 years).
+The following variables are included:

 | **Variables** 	| **Description** 	|
 |---	|---	|